 The rest of #4’s profile is actually not bad.
 He takes it in a humorous direction that seems to match his personality, so it doesn’t feel forced.
 This can be a good approach if you are looking to casually date.
 It is a profile that gives a vibe about you but doesn’t give any real information that people looking for something more serious would want to know.
 With all that said, there are some things I’d do to take this from being an OK profile to a great profile.
 First, #4 needs to spellcheck this profile.
 It is full of lazy typos and misspellings.
 Next, I’d pull a couple of lines that step far enough over the line that they are going to eliminate a lot of the people you’d want.
 I’m mostly talking about the comment about the dick pic, but I’d also have him temper the language on “then get yo serious uptight ass off my page.”
 I get what he’s going for, but it’s just that extra step over the edge where he’s jumping from funny to A$$hole.

-The last important note on his dating profile photos is that they are inconsistent.
-He’s got a bunch of photos where he’s got some facial hair and a hat and one where he’s clean shaven and not wearing a hat.
+The last important note on this dating profile examples photos is that they are inconsistent.
+He’s got a bunch of photos where he’s got some facial hair and a hat and one where he’s clean-shaven and not wearing a hat.
 The difference between them is so great that they look like two different people.
 You want people to look at your photos and know what you are going to look like when they meet you.
 Right now, women looking at #4’s profile have no idea what they are in for.

 Profile Text: …I will start by saying that I am looking for the same thing everyone is looking for…someone to spend time with,make great memories with,and love life to the fullest with..I am very honest ,spontaneous,sarcastic,but so much fun!I don’t have any stress or drama in my life,looking for someone to keep up with me.
 I am not looking for a one night stand so don’t bother asking..And I don’t play games or chase someone ….
 If you not interested in dating just one person pass me by!